You can install agents on *nix, Windows, or macOS.

 service uses.
 This property is useful if the agent needs to

 access files on UNC shares, because the default

-The user account must already exist, and can be a local or
+The user account must already exist, and can be either a

-domain user.
-The installer allows domain users even if they have
+local or domain user.
+The installer allows domain users even if

 This property must be combined with